Sometimes it is really red and I get cystic acne over the redness. Not pleasant at all.

 - Do you have any degree of embarrassment or shame related to your past or your childhood that could be surfacing in your skin?

-- How do you feel about your own sexuality?
-Are you confident sexually?
+- How do you feel about your own body?
+Are you confident sensually?
 Do you self pleasure?

-- Are you able to express this sexual energy in a creative way?
-As sexual energy is not just related to sexual interaction but also is a highly creative energy, is there anything you used to love doing or always wanted to try or create that you could begin now?
+- Are you able to express this energy in a creative way?
+As this creative intimate energy is not just related to human-to-human interaction but also is a highly creative energy, is there anything you used to love doing or always wanted to try or create that you could begin now?

 - Does the world seem a scary place to you?